Close

 Any individual role/organisation (committee) which has been delegated powers by a National Board.

 A National Board or an adjudication body can impose a condition on the registration of a practitioner or student, or on an endorsement of registration.
-A condition aims to restrict a practitioner’s practice in some way, to protect the public.
+A condition aims to restrict practice in some way, to protect the public.

 Conditions can be placed on a practitioner’s registration for disciplinary reasons, such as because a National Board has found that a practitioner has departed from accepted professional standards.
+Conditions can also be placed on a practitioner’s registration for reasons that are not disciplinary, such as for a practitioner who is returning to practice after a break.

-Examples of conditions include requiring the practitioner to:
+Examples include requiring the practitioner to:

-There may also be conditions related to a practitioner’s health (such as psychiatric care or drug screening).
-The details of health conditions are not usually published on the register of practitioners.
+There may also be conditions related to a practitioner’s health, such as psychiatric care or drug screening.
+The details of health conditions are not usually published on the Register of practitioners.

-A practitioner with conditions on their registration must not knowingly or recklessly claim, or hold themselves out to be registered without conditions.
+A practitioner with conditions on their registration must not knowingly or recklessly claim or hold themselves out to be registered without conditions.

 Also see the definition of Undertaking.